RxRapidApi/RxRapidApi/README.md

 ## Configuration
 ### Use ```BuildConfig```
-To save embedding the application and API key in every service interface, I like to pull them out into the build config:
+While its not an absolute requirement, I like to pull configuration details like the API key and project into my ```build.gradle``` so that they are easy to change for different build variants, and it gets rid of hard-coded strings in the interfaces.
 ```java
     defaultConfig {
         .